LizardByte/Sunshine/docs/source/building/linux.rst

 Build
 -----
-..
-Attention:: Ensure you are in the build directory created during the clone step earlier before continuing.
+.. attention:: Ensure you are in the build directory created during the clone step earlier before continuing.

 .. code-block:: bash